burrt/compsci-docs/_v1/solid-principles.md

 > Transient objects are always different; a new instance is provided to every controller and every service.

-A nice example from [StackOverflow with examples](https://stackoverflow.com/questions/38138100/addtransient-addscoped-and-addsingleton-services-differences) helps a log visually.
+A nice example from [Stack Overflow with examples](https://stackoverflow.com/questions/38138100/addtransient-addscoped-and-addsingleton-services-differences) helps a log visually.

 ### Scoped